DistFlow Extensions for AC Transmission Systems: Extensions of the Power Flow Models

 \section{Extensions of the Power Flow Models}

 In the interest of clarity, AC Power Flows, and their relaxations, are most often presented on the purest version of the AC power flow equations.
-However, transmission system test cases include additional parameters such as bus shunts ($\bm {Y^s}$), line charging ($\bm {b^c}$), and transformers ($\bm T$), which complicate the AC power flow equations significantly.
+However, industrial transmission system datasets include additional parameters such as bus shunts ($\bm {Y^s}$), asymmetric line charging ($\bm {Y^c}_{ij}, \bm {Y^c}_{ji}$), and transformers ($\bm T$), which complicate the AC power flow equations significantly.
 This section extends the results of the previous sections to include these additional parameters.

 We begin with the definitions of the network's physical properties.
 Kirchhoff's Current Law (KCL) is extended to incorporate bus shunts as follows,

 Ohm's Law in extended to include transformers and line charging,